dart-archive/www.dartlang.org/src/site/tools/observatory/get-started.markdown

 version
 : When the VM was built and for which architecture.

+started at
+: The time stamp when the VM was started.

 uptime
 : How long the VM has been running.

+refreshed at
+: When the data was last sampled.

 type checks enabled
 : True if the VM is checking for type errors.